i-am-harveyt/BasicDSinCpp/README.md

             2. Put child and tmp into right place
             3. Do step3 again with grandchlid index treated as root.

-   Deletion is quite complicated, it is recommend to read this part and my code at same time.
+   Deletion is quite complicated, it is recommend to read this part and my code at the same time.

 <a name="ag"></a>
 ## Algorithm